GiovaneIwamoto/currency-converter/README.md

 ### **INSTALLATION GUIDE**

-Clone this repository [currency-converter](https://github.com/Compass-pb-aws-2024-MARCO/sprint-2-pb-aws-marco) and navigate to the _equipe-7_ branch.
+Clone this repository [currency-converter](https://github.com/GiovaneIwamoto/currency-converter.git) and navigate to the _main_ branch.

 Run `npm install` to install all the dependencies needs.

-Run `npm run dev` to start the local server hosted at http://localhost:3000.
+Run `npm run dev` to start the local server hosted at `http://localhost:3000`.

 ### **API ENDPOINTS**